-It has to be acknowledged that the doctrine of positivism is difficult to be explained in a precise and succinct manner because there are vast differences between settings in which positivism is used by researchers.
+It has to be acknowledged that the positivism research philosophy is difficult to be explained in a precise and succinct manner.
+This is because there are vast differences between settings in which positivism is used by researchers.
 The number variations in explaining positivism may be equal to the number of authors who addressed the area of research philosophy.
-Nevertheless, in its essence, positivism is based on the idea that science is an only way to learn about the truth.
+Nevertheless, in its essence, positivism is based on the idea that science is the only way to learn about the truth.
 The text below explains positivism research philosophy with the focus on business studies in particular.